Erudika/scoold/README.md

 Clicking the "Ask on Scoold" message action will also save the full message thread on Scoold.
 The action will create a new question from the first message of the thread and save each reply as an answer on Scoold.

-When `para.slack.dm_on_new_comment` is enabled, Scoold will send a direct message notification to the author of the post on which somebody commented.
+When `scoold.slack.dm_on_new_comment` is enabled, Scoold will send a direct message notification to the author of the post on which somebody commented.
 By default, DMs are turned off and the notification is sent to the channel instead.

-Slack authentication can be disabled with `para.slack.auth_enabled = false` and the "Continue with Slack" button will be hidden away.
+Slack authentication can be disabled with `scoold.slack.auth_enabled = false` and the "Continue with Slack" button will be hidden away.

 ### Slash commands in Slack